The 7 Unifying Principles of Islamic Architecture

 1. Tawhid has three aspects:

-- there is only one Lord for all the universe
+1. Oneness of the Lordship of God (Tawhid al-Rububiyyah)- there is only one Lord for all the universe

-2. Oneness of the Worship of God (Tawhid al-Uluhiyyah or Tawhid al-‘Ibadah
+2. Oneness of the Worship of God (Tawhid al-Uluhiyyah or Tawhid al-‘Ibadah)

 - He is the ultimate object of all the spiritual cravings and desires.
 No other being or idea can be elevated above its intrinsic status and be accorded some divine power or attributes.
 God needs no partners or associates in executing His divine tasks.
 He is omnipotent, omnipresent and self-sufficient